farrrb/XcpLight/README.md

 - Support dynamic DAQ lists

 ## Integration / API
-1. XcpLight.h and XcpLight.c to your project
+1. Add all the files from the 'source' directory to your project
-2. Write your custom implementation for XcpLight_config.h/.c You have to implement to following functions:
+2. Write your custom implementation for your platform in XcpLight_config.h/.c You have to implement/rewrite the following functions:

 ```C
   void XcpLight_SendMessage(XcpLightMessage_t * pMsg)